kyminbb/it/README.md

 **:boom: `it` is a Go module that provides a number of iterator building blocks, based on the Go 1.23+ iterators.**

-It is inspired by the Rust [std::iter](https://doc.rust-lang.org/std/iter/index.html) module.
+It is inspired by the Rust [std::iter::Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html) trait.

 ## Getting Started